kildealab/topas_clustered_dna_damage/README.md

     5. Non-DSB clusters (clusters that don't contain any DSBs).
 * Most simulation parameters can be modified using the included [parameter file](https://github.com/McGillMedPhys/topas_clustered_dna_damage/blob/indirect/DNAParameters.txt).
 * Details about each component of this application are provided [below](#component-details).

+* Additionally we provide a scorer that output SDD files which are described in Schuemann et al. 2019 (https://doi.org/10.1667/RR15209.1).
+From the SDD file a compagnon python script provides a count of Complex DSB clusters as decribed above as well as a count of DSB clusters as descibed in Baiocco et al. 2016 (doi:10.1038/srep34033).

 ## Dependencies